joshualeejunyi/tp/docs/DeveloperGuide.md

 **Step 3 - Command Validation**: The input is then validated using `ExerciseValidator` class to ensure that the command and parameters provided meet the expected format and criteria for processing.

 **Step 4 - Command Execution**: The appropriate action is taken by the `ExerciseManager` class.
-- Adding: If the user wants to add a new exercise, `ExerciseManager` creates a new `Exercise` instance and adds it to the `ActivityManager's activitySet`.
+- Adding: If the user wants to add a new exercise, `ExerciseManager` creates a new `Exercise` instance and adds it to the `ExerciseManager's activitySet`.
 - Editing: When editing an exercise, `ExerciseManager` locates the existing `Exercise`, updates its details, and then updates the `activitySet` accordingly.
 - Deleting: To delete an exercise, `ExerciseManager` finds the targeted `Exercise` in the `activitySet` and removes it.
 - Listing: For listing exercises, `ExerciseManager` retrieves all the exercises from the `activitySet` and formats them into a list for display.